dangeredwolf/ModernDeck/README.md

 Navigate to *ModernDeck/common* and click Select Folder

-Microsoft Edge Legacy (The EdgeHTML-based browser) is no longer supported as of ModernDeck 8.0.
+Microsoft Edge Legacy (The EdgeHTML-based browser) is no longer supported in ModernDeck 8.0 and later.
 It might still work, but no problems with it will be corrected.

 #### Opera